ibmresilient/resilient-community-apps/fn_resilient_ml/doc/design.md

 gensim word2vec to do so.

 ### Word Embedding
-Gensim word2vec represents each word used in the dataset as a multi-dimensional vector.
-This is also called word embedding.
+[Gensim word2vec](https://radimrehurek.com/gensim/models/word2vec.html) represents each word used in the dataset as a multi-dimensional vector.
+This is also called word embeddings.
 Here the dataset is the textual information of all the incidents.
 This is the dataset being used to train the word2vec model.
+Note that this is an unsupervised learning model, so we don't need to split the dataset into training and testing.
+The whole set is used for training.

-From the dataset, the word2vec model looks for the likelihood that words co-occur.
-Using this information, the model can convert each word in to a vector such that similar words would stay close to each other.
-It is a two-layer neural network model, which is not so computationally expensive.
+From the dataset, the word2vec model looks for the likelihood that words co-occur in proximity.
+Using this information,
+the model can convert each word in to a vector such that similar words would stay close to each other.
+This is a two-layer neural network model, which is not so computationally expensive.

 To understand how a word can be represented by a vector, it might be helpful to imagine that each dimension of the vector space represents something meaningful and understandable.
 ![nlp_meaning](images/nlp_meaning.png)
+Each word is then a combination (vector sum) of those meaningful features.
+Similar words should then have similar combination, and thus stay close to each other.

+In reality, users specify how many features to use, and the model figures out what features to use.
-In reality, a dimension used by a word2vec is in general a combination of several meaningful features human being can understand.
+A dimension used by a word2vec is in general a combination of several meaningful features human being can understand.

+For resilient NLP, the default number of features is set to be 50.
+Advanced users can change this value in app.config.

+There are other (advanced) settings for word2vec stored in nlp_settings.py.
+They are for advanced users to fine-tune the word2vec model, if they are familiar with it.

-In summary, word2vec can convert words into a multidimensional vector.
+In summary, word2vec can convert words into multidimensional vectors.
 Similar words stay close to each other.
+Similarity between words can then be defined as dot product of the corresponding vectors.

 ### Sentence similarity
 Word2vec can find out the similarity between words.
 But how about sentences?

-First of all, the similarity between two words is computed by the dot product of those two corresponding vectors.
+Remember that the similarity between two words is computed by the dot product of those two corresponding vectors.

 A simple approach is to represent a sentence using the sum of the vectors of all the words.
 It turns